Guides

 }3.
 Register a webhook endpoint

 In Settings → Developer, add a webhook endpoint pointing at https://yourdomain.com/webhook and subscribe to at least checkout.session.completed.
 LuniPay will show the signing secret exactly once — copy it into your backend environment as LUNIPAY_WEBHOOK_SECRET.
+For local development, use an HTTPS tunnel instead of registering alocalhost URL directly.

 4. Verify the webhook and fulfill